-Current Members Name: By order: Position: Expiry: Virk, Dalminder (Del) S. Minister 145/12, June 29, 2012 Public/Lay Member June 30, 2014 Wood Bernbaum, Lesley Minister 014/11, January 31, 2011 Public/Lay Member
+Current Members Name: Position: Expiry: Virk, Dalminder (Del) S. Minister 145/12, June 29, 2012 Public/Lay Member June 30, 2014 Wood Bernbaum, Lesley Minister 014/11, January 31, 2011 January 31, 2013

 The College is charged, under the Health Professions Act, with the duty to serve and protect the public while superintending the profession.
 The College is also responsible for the registration and licensing of professional opticians and contact lens-fitters practising in British Columbia.